 M.C.
 Escher died on March 27, 1972 in the Diakonessehuis hospital in Hilversum.

-During the years several interesting documentaries and short films have been made about Maurits Escher.
-On this page we show a selection of them, along with a brief description.
+Over the years, several interesting documentaries and short films have been made about Maurits Escher.
+On this page, we show a selection of them, along with a brief description.

 Get to know Maurits Cornelis Escher.
 Articles by our curator and other authors provide deeper insight into his life and work.